ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

                            )
 ~~~~

-Note that there is no "bald" descendant selector `..`.
+Note that there is no "bald" descendant selector (`..` on its own).

 #### Semantics
 {: unnumbered}